 Robotics, like most technologies, has been rapidly on the rise in the last decade.
 New designs have made it easier for businesses to integrate robotics while making processes cheaper and more efficient.

-From cobots that can work alongside humans to cost-cutting software stored in the cloud, there are plenty of new advancements transforming the world of robotics.
+From robots that can work alongside humans to cost-cutting software stored in the cloud, there are plenty of new advances in robotics to learn about.